theturnout/court-data-pipeline/README.md

   `pipenv sync`
   `pipenv shell`

-2. Create a `.env` file and define a variable that indicates the location in which the database will be stored.
+2. Create a `.env` file and define a variable that indicates the location in which the database (directory) will be stored.
 The file should contain the following.

 ```
 DB_LOC = "/path/to/database"